-You see, “HDR” stands for high dynamic range, and it refers to images that contain lots of detail, even in the dark and bright parts.
+You see, “HDR” stands for high dynamic range, which refers to images that contain lots of detail, even in the dark and bright parts.

-Once you have your blended image, you can boost the shadows and drop the highlights to give a weak HDR look (by bringing back detail into the bright areas of skies and the dark areas from everywhere else).
+Once you have your blended image, you can boost the shadows and drop the highlights to give a weak HDR look (by bringing back detail into the bright parts of the sky and into the dark shadows).

 The Cinematic Style

-Then desaturate your image and add an orange/teal split tone for a nice finishing touch.
+Then desaturate your image and add an orange-teal split tone for a nice finishing touch.
 (To add a bit of variety, try experimenting with alternative split tone color combinations.)

 The Vintage Style

-Finally, for an even more vintage effect, pop in some large grain, and throw in a low-contrast light leak or two.
+Finally, for an even more vintage effect, throw in some large grain, and add a low-contrast light leak or two.

 The Bright and Airy Style

-Finally, add a light leak effect with some sort of gradient/graduated filter tool; use the filter to boost the exposure at the top of the image and add a bit of haze.
+Finally, add a light leak effect with a gradient or graduated filter tool; use the filter to boost the exposure at the top of the image and add a bit of haze.